Topline

 Solar activity has been unusually busy in recent months as the sun’s 11-year solar cycle approaches its anticipated peak between late 2024 and early 2026, with sunspots expected to intensify over the next year, and likely triggering more geomagnetic storms.

-Though it’s difficult to pinpoint where exactly the lights will be visible, the NOAA offers a forecast with a potential viewline (see below).
-States within the viewline include Washington, Idaho, Montana, North Dakota, South Dakota, Minnesota, Wisconsin, Michigan and parts of New York.
+Although it’s hard to estimate where exactly the Northern Lights will show up, they may be the most visible Tuesday night in Canada and Alaska, according to NOAA (see image below).
+However, continental U.S. states within the aurora’s view line include Washington, Idaho, Montana, North Dakota, South Dakota, Minnesota, Wisconsin, Michigan and Maine.

 What’s The Best Way To See The Northern Lights?